Climate Insurance Migration: How High Premiums Are Driving Americans to Relocate

 What Is Home Insurance Geographic Sorting?

 The numbers back this up.
-A landmark March 2026 study from the Federal Reserve Bank of Dallas — authored by researchers from NYU Stern, Rice University, and the Dallas Fed — found that a $1,000 annual increase in home insurance premiums corresponds to a 0.54 percentage point increase in a homeowner's probability of relocating.
+A landmark March 2026 study from the Federal Reserve Bank of Dallas found that a $1,000 increase in insurance premium rates corresponds to a 0.54-percentage-point increase in relocation probability, with the present value of the movers' premium savings amounting to around $14,274 over 30 years assuming a 6 percent discount rate.
 This may sound modest, but when millions of households face premium hikes of $2,000 to $5,000 or more, the cumulative migration effect is substantial.

 Pincher's Pro Tip